-Note that it is recommended to proof-read the interpolated slices afterwards, since the interpolation is a heuristic.
+Note that it is recommended to proofread the interpolated slices afterward since the interpolation is a heuristic.

 Mappings / On-Demand Agglomeration

-This feature work well with automated machine learning segmentation workflows.
-We typically produce several agglomeration results based on different prediction and size thresholds leading to several possible segmentations based of one initial over-segmentation.
-We load these ID map into webKnossos to quickly review these results in an interactive session.
+This feature works well with automated machine learning segmentation workflows.
+We typically produce several agglomeration results based on different prediction and size thresholds leading to several possible segmentations based on one initial over-segmentation.
+We load these ID maps into WEBKNOSSOS to quickly review these results in an interactive session.

 mappings folder within the segmentation folder.
 All available mappings can be activated from a dropdown under each